jeorgeiiii/mi-ai-assistant/README.md

 # Personal AI Assistant

-A conversational AI assistant web application that connects to your Google services (Calendar, Gmail, Tasks) to help you manage your schedule, communications, and to-do lists.
-It can also answer general knowledge questions via web search and hold natural, stateful conversations with persistent memory across multiple chat sessions.
+A conversational AI assistant web application built with a Microservices Architecture.
+It connects to Google services (Calendar, Gmail, Tasks) via specialized agents and is orchestrated by LangGraph.

-This project is built upon an advanced Router Architecture, intelligently delegating tasks to specialized expert agents, all served via a modern web interface.
+The application helps manage schedules, emails, and tasks while maintaining persistent memory across sessions.
+It is fully containerized with Docker and designed for enterprise deployment on Red Hat OpenShift.

 ---

 ## Architectural Features

-- **Full-Stack Application:** Combines a powerful FastAPI backend (Python) handling the AI logic with a sleek Next.js frontend (TypeScript/React) providing the user interface.
+- **Microservices Architecture:** Decoupled Frontend (Next.js/Nginx) and Backend (FastAPI/Python) containers.

-- **Advanced Agentic Architecture:** The backend utilizes a "Smart Router" (built with LangGraph) to analyze user requests and delegate tasks to the correct expert: Calendar, Email, Tasks, Search, or Conversational.
+- **Advanced Agentic Router:** The backend utilizes a "Smart Router" (built with LangGraph) to analyze user requests and delegate tasks to the correct expert: Calendar, Email, Tasks, Search, or Conversational.

 - **Specialized Expert Agents:** Each task area is handled by a dedicated agent with its own tools and robust system prompts, ensuring accuracy and adherence to safety protocols.